 |Allows the extension to use the HTML5 geolocation API without prompting the user for permission.||Detect your physical location|

-Updating an extension with additional permissions may temporarily disable it.
+When an extension is updated to include a new permission that triggers a warning it may temporarily disable it.
 The user will have to re-enable it after agreeing to any new warnings.